Avalon Airport

-Avalon Airport (IATA: AVV, ICAO: YMAV) is an international airport located in Avalon in the City of Greater Geelong in Victoria, Australia.
+Avalon Airport (IATA: AVV, ICAO: YMAV) is a domestic airport, located in Avalon in the City of Greater Geelong in Victoria, Australia.
 While located outside the Melbourne metropolitan area, it is the second busiest of the four airports serving the state capital in passenger traffic.
 It is located 15 km north-east of the Geelong CBD and 50 km south-west of the Melbourne CBD.
 The airport is operated by Avalon Airport Australia Pty Ltd, a subsidiary of Linfox.

-Avalon is currently served by passenger airlines Jetstar, which began domestic flights in 2004, and Bonza, which began service at the airport on February 21, 2023.
-The airport is also the site of the biennial Australian International Airshow.
+Avalon is currently served by passenger airline Jetstar, which began domestic flights in 2004.
+The airport is also the site of the biennial Australian International Airshow, which has been held at the venue since 1992.

 Unlike Melbourne Airport, Avalon Airport is not governed by the Commonwealth's Airports Act 1996.
 The airport has a single runway in addition to a helipad.

 History

 The airport is located on land of the original indigenous owners, the Wathaurong people, and a scatter stone area is preserved on the Avalon Airport site, out of respect for the original owners.
 The land has undergone many changes over the past century.

-In the beginning, the airport was a sheep and cattle farm and homestead, founded by James Austin, an immigrant from Glastonbury, Somerset, England.
-James established his farm and named the homestead "Avalon" after the isle of Avalon at Glastonbury, the mythical island in the Arthurian legend.
+In the beginning, the airport was a sheep and cattle farm and homestead, founded by James Austin, an immigrant from Glastonbury, England.
+Austin established his farm and named the homestead "Avalon" after the isle of Avalon at Glastonbury, the mythical island in the Arthurian legend.
 In 1952 the Commonwealth Government bought 4333 acre at Avalon for just 110 pounds, as the land was deemed to be of poor quality farmland due to the abundance of volcanic rock littering the surface.

 The airport was opened in 1953, to cater for the production of military aircraft.
 Previously, the Government Aircraft Factories at Fishermans Bend, Melbourne had used a runway beside the factory.
-However, newer jet aircraft required a longer runway for safe operations, and the Fisherman's Bend runway was being encroached upon by development.
+However, newer jet aircraft required a longer runway for safe operations, and the Fishermans Bend runway was being encroached upon by development.